VyacheslavPritykin/Sitecore-SignalR/README.md

     <bindingRedirect oldVersion="0.0.0.0-3.0.1.0" newVersion="3.0.1.0" />
   </dependentAssembly>
   ```
-3. Follow the link [Sitecore SignalR _(link will be updated later)_](https://marketplace.sitecore.net/) to download the package from Sitecore Marketplace and install it via Sitecore Installation Wizard.
+3. Follow the link [Sitecore SignalR](https://marketplace.sitecore.net/Modules/S/Sitecore_SignalR.aspx) to download the package from Sitecore Marketplace and install it via Sitecore Installation Wizard.

 ## How to use?
 After installing, SignalR can handle requests made to _your_site_domain/signalr*_.
 URL prefix could be changed in the _Sitecore.SignalR.config_.

-A set of assemblies and JavaScript files that necessary to run SignalR application will be also available.